-For almost three decades, Georgia, Alabama, and Florida have disputed the use of two shared river basins—the Apalachicola-Chattahoochee-Flint (ACF) and the Alabama-Coosa-Tallapoosa (ACT).
+For more than three decades, Georgia, Alabama, and Florida have disputed the use of two shared river basins—the Apalachicola-Chattahoochee-Flint (ACF) and the Alabama-Coosa-Tallapoosa (ACT).
 These river systems are used to meet multiple needs, including drinking water, power generation, agriculture, aquaculture, navigation and recreation.

 Surface waters from the ACF and ACT River Basins are critical for meeting metro Atlanta’s water supply needs because our access to groundwater is limited due to the granite geology underlying our region.
 While rainfall in metro Atlanta is generally abundant, river flows are not always sufficient to meet the area’s water supply needs.
 Therefore, we depend on our ability to store water in two reservoirs operated by the U.S. Army Corps of Engineers (Corps) to provide safe and clean water supplies for our residents and businesses: Lake Lanier in the ACF Basin and Allatoona Lake in the ACT Basin.
 Collectively, the Chattahoochee River and these two reservoirs accounts for approximately 80% of the metro region’s water supply.

 The “Tri-State Water Wars” litigation began in 1990 when Alabama sued the Corps to prevent it from providing additional water to metro Atlanta from Lake Lanier and Allatoona Lake.
-Although the dispute has evolved and changed over time, it has historically focused on legal challengesto the Corps’ plans for managing the ACF and ACT Basins.
-While these legal challenges continue, it has expanded in recent years to include direct challenges to Georgia’s water use in the ACF Basin.
+Although the dispute has evolved and changed over time, it has focused on legal challenges to the Corps’ plans for managing the ACF and ACT Basins and a direct challenge in the United States Supreme Court by Florida regarding Georgia’s water use in the ACF Basin.

 ACF Supreme Court Litigation

-Separately, the State of Alabama, Alabama Power Co. and others have also filed suit against the Corps to challenge the 2015 Manual and the Corps’ management of Allatoona Lake.
+Separately, the State of Alabama, Alabama Power Co. and others have also filed suit against the Corps to challenge aspects of the 2015 Manual and the Corps’ management of Allatoona Lake.
 This case remains pending in Washington, D.C.

 ACF Water Control Manual and Related Litigation